GrahamC7/d287-java-frameworks/README.md

 E.  Add a sample inventory appropriate for your chosen store to the application.
 You should have five parts and five products in your sample inventory and should not overwrite existing data in the database.

 8. bootstrapdata.java, line 31 and 36, added inHousePartRepository implementation
-9. bootstrapdata.java, line 40-113, added four in-=house parts and one outsourced part
+9. bootstrapdata.java, line 40-113, added four inhouse parts and one outsourced part
+10. bootstrapdata.java, line 148-158, added five products to product repository

 Note: Make sure the sample inventory is added only when both the part and product lists are empty.
 When adding the sample inventory appropriate for the store, the inventory is stored in a set so duplicate items cannot be added to your products.
 When duplicate items are added, make a “multi-pack” part.